olidafrog/cursor-talk-to-figma-mcp/readme.md

 - `list_variables` - List all local variables in the current Figma document
 - `list_collections` - List all variable collections in the document
+- `create_collection` - Create a new variable collection in the Figma document
 - `get_node_variables` - Get all variable bindings for a specific node
 - `create_variable` - Create a new variable (supports FLOAT, STRING, BOOLEAN, COLOR types)
 - `set_variable_value` - Set the value of a variable, with optional mode support